-'Brave New Workers': A Burning Desire To Get Medicinal Marijuana License
+'Brave New Workers': A Burning Desire To Get A Medicinal Marijuana License

 Interviews

+'Brave New Workers': A Burning Desire To Get A Medicinal Marijuana License

-'Brave New Workers': A Burning Desire To Get Medicinal Marijuana License
+'Brave New Workers': A Burning Desire To Get A Medicinal Marijuana License

 California native Malcolm Mirage's dream was to own a legal cannabis dispensary.
-For years, he had grown marijuana and sold it on the black market, while working a day job as a personal trainer, but in his late 20s, Mirage decided it was time to jump into the growing legal industry — before it got too crowded — and build his expertise into a sustainable, above-board business.
+For years, he had grown marijuana and sold it on the black market, while working a day job as a personal trainer.
+But in his late 20s, Mirage decided it was time to jump into the growing legal industry — before it got too crowded — and build his expertise into a sustainable, above-board business.

-In order to open up that business, which he calls Mirage Medicinal, he needed to come up with $500,000 in start-up capital, so Mirage began to scale up his operation, expanding into lucrative markets in other states.
+In order to open up that business, which he calls Mirage Medicinal, he needed to come up with $500,000 in startup capital, so Mirage began to scale up his operation, expanding into lucrative markets in other states.

-"I needed it [money] for anything that a regular normal business would need $500,000 for, except I could just never go to a bank," Mirage, 34, says.
+"I needed [money] for anything that a regular normal business would need $500,000 for, except I could just never go to a bank," Mirage, 34, says.
 "People still can't go to a bank to get a loan for selling cannabis."

-Mirage had almost reached his goal, when he fell on some bad luck.
-He ended up being arrested and serving time in jail – a record, which now makes it a challenge for his cannabis business to thrive.
+Mirage had almost reached his goal when he fell on some bad luck.
+He ended up being arrested and serving time in jail — a record, which now makes it a challenge for his cannabis business to thrive.

-Under California's newly-passed Proposition 64, registered businesses will be able to sell recreational marijuana, starting in 2018.
+Under California's newly-passed Proposition 64, registered businesses will be able to sell recreational marijuana starting in 2018.
 But for some aspiring entrepreneurs trying to join the green rush, the law says they may be denied a license to sell if they have prior drug convictions.
 That provision worries Mirage.

 Racial disparity in who gets license